 There are two federal laws that establish responsibilities for employees of colleges and universities to report certain types of crimes and incidents: the Clery Act and Title IX.
 Pursuant to these laws, certain employees at Davis & Elkins College are required to report applicable criminal incidents to the Office of Public Safety and/or the College Title IX Coordinator or Deputy Coordinator.
 In addition, College policy mandates that all employees, College volunteers and third-party vendors report incidents of child abuse and neglect to the Office of Public Safety.
-Moreover, West Virginia law (WV Code §49-2-803) requires certain employees to report incidents of child abuse and neglect to The guidelines below identify which employees are obligated to make a mandatory report to the appropriate College authority (and law enforcement, if applicable) and what types of crimes or incidents must be reported.
+Moreover, West Virginia law (WV Code §49-2-803) requires certain employees to report incidents of child abuse and neglect to West Virginia's Centralized Intake for Abuse and Neglect in.
+The guidelines below identify which employees are obligated to make a mandatory report to the appropriate College authority (and law enforcement, if applicable) and what types of crimes or incidents must be reported.